-The second classical assumption is multicollinearity.
-If two or more independent variables in a multiple regression model are highly correlated, it "multicollinearity" called (Gujarati 1995).
-In this case, the person-correlation can be used to analyze whether any multicollinearity problem in the model. person-correlation coefficient than indicating greater 0.60, multicollinearity problem (Anderson.
-Sweeney, and Williams 1996).
+The second classical assumption is 5 multicollinearity.
+If two or more independent variables in a multiple regression model are highly correlated, it is called "multicollinearity" (Gujarati 1995).
+In this case, the person correlation can be used to analyze whether any multicollinearity problem in the model.
+The person-correlation coefficient 0.60. greater than indicating no multicollinearity problem (Anderson, Sweeney, a65 Williams 1996).
 Refers to Table 4, there is no multicollinearity problem in the model.

 Table 4.
-Multicollinearity Test: Person correlation
+Multicollinearity Test: Person